Fuglede30/Fuglede30.github.io/index.markdown

 <div style="text-align: center;">
   <img src="week_histogram.png" width="150%" />
   <p style="font-style: italic; font-size: 0.9em; color: gray;">
-    Figure  2: Weekly car congestion for LA and NYC.
+    Figure  2: Weekly average car congestion for LA and NYC.
   </p>
 </div>
 Considering Figure 2, the plots reveals that both cities show similar patterns in terms of when congestion occurs.
 Weekdays were consistently more congested than weekends.
 Friday stands out as the busiest day for both cities, with LA reaching over 170,000 congestion events.
 The numbers start to drop on Saturday and hit their lowest on Sunday, especially in NYC, with only around 35,000 events.
 This trend makes sense as people are commuting to work during the week, while weekends are typically more relaxed with fewer people on the road.